PaceGG/Python-Global-vars-lib/README.md

 **Returns:**

-- `dict`: The updated dictionary of global variables for the current user path.
+- `dict`: The updated dictionary of global variables for the current var_file.

 ### `peek()`

-Peek at the current global variables for the current user path.
+Peek at the current global variables for the current var_file.

 **Returns:**

-- `dict`: The dictionary of global variables for the current user path.
+- `dict`: The dictionary of global variables for the current var_file.

 ## Usage